 During my fasting period, I stopped all other supplementation to fully reset my body – everything except glutamine, which I added specifically for the fast.
-Glutamine is another amino acid that is produced in muscles, and usually in adequate amounts, but some cases, in high times of stress or with chronic illnesses the amount provided is lacking, and extra supplementation is required.
+Glutamine is another amino acid that is produced in muscles and usually in adequate amounts.
+Still, in some cases, in high times of stress or with chronic illnesses, the amount provided is lacking, and extra supplementation is required.

 Personal Fasting Experience

 I spaced out five cups (400ml each) of bone broth throughout the day.
 Rather than focusing on exact timing, I correlated the broth with more hunger pangs.
 In addition to the broth, I took precisely 30g of l-glutamine.
-30g is much higher than the dosages stated on most packaging, but studies have shown that this higher dosage has beneficial effects on the intestine .
+30g is much higher than the dosages stated on most packaging, but studies have shown beneficial effects on the intestine at higher dosages .
 To ensure that my body did not react to l-glutamine, I built up to this amount in the days preceding.

-I started fasting on a Monday to ensure my activities levels would be lower than usual.
+I started fasting on a Monday to ensure my activity levels would be lower than usual.
 While I felt pretty hungry throughout the day, I was able to complete regular work tasks without any issues.
-I would say opting broth for real food felt slightly unnatural but nothing too concerning in the short term.
+I would say swapping broth for real food felt slightly unnatural but nothing too concerning in the short term.

 I have been diligently recording my body measurements every week and keeping a detailed spreadsheet to best track my fluctuations.
 My body fat percentage was down slightly the week following the fast but bounced straight back up the next week.
 I have a low body fat percentage of 4-5%, so I believe that only someone that is drastically underweight should practice caution.

 In my opinion, this particular two-day fast would be entirely doable for the average person to follow while also providing significant benefits given the small amount of fasting time required.
-With a focus on healing the gut, fasting can be a crucial (but highly advantageous) practice for anyone – especially those with an autoimmune issue.
+With a focus on healing the gut, fasting can be a crucial practice for anyone looking to repair their digestion – especially those with an autoimmune issue.